Lewis Milestone: The Red Pony (1949)

 Milestone's next project, in collaboration with novelist John Steinbeck at Republic Pictures, was to direct a film version of The Red Pony (1937), a short story cycle set in California's rural Salinas Valley in the early 20th century.
 Milestone and Steinbeck had considered adapting these coming-of-age stories about a boy and his pony since 1940.
 In 1946, they partnered with Republic Pictures, an amalgamation of "Poverty Row" studios known for low-budget westerns but now prepared to invest in a major production.

-Steinbeck served as sole screenwriter on The Red Pony.
-His novella, composed of four short stories, is "unified only by continuities of character, setting theme".
+Steinbeck served as the sole screenwriter on The Red Pony.
+His novella, composed of four short stories, is "unified only by continuities of character, setting, and theme".
 Identifying a market for the film was a key concern for Republic, which insisted on a movie aimed at young audiences.
 In the interests of crafting a sequential, coherent narrative, Steinbeck mostly limited the film adaptation to the stories "The Gift" and "The Leader of the People", omitting some of the novella's harsher episodes.
-Steinbeck willingly provided a more upbeat ending to the film, an accommodation that according to Millichap (1981), "completely distorts ... the thematic thrust of Steinbeck's story sequence".
+Steinbeck willingly provided a more upbeat ending to the film, an accommodation that, according to Millichap (1981), "completely distorts ... the thematic thrust of Steinbeck's story sequence."

-Casting for The Red Pony presented for Milestone difficulties developing Steinbeck's characters and themes, which explore a child's "initiation into the realities of adult life".
+Casting for The Red Pony presented Milestone difficulties developing Steinbeck's characters and themes, which explore a child's "initiation into the realities of adult life".
 The aging ranch hand Billy Buck is portrayed by the youthful and virile Robert Mitchum, whose character effectively displaces the father Fred Tiflin (Shepperd Strudwick) as male mentor to the nine-year-old Tom Tiflin (Peter Miles).
 The boy's mother is played by Myrna Loy.
 According to Millichap, "The major casting problem is the [young] protagonist.
 Perhaps no child star could capture the complexity of this role, as it is much easier for an adult to write about sensitive children than for a child to play one."

-According to Millichap (1981), Milestone's cinematic effort fails to do justice to the literary source but several of the visual and aural elements are impressive.
+According to Millichap (1981), Milestone's cinematic effort fails to do justice to the literary source, but several of the visual and aural elements are impressive.
 The opening sequence resembles the prologue of his 1939 adaptation of Steinbeck's novel Of Mice and Men, introducing the natural world that will dominate and inform the characters' lives.

-The Red Pony is Milestone's first technicolor film; according to Canham (1974), his "graceful visual touch" is enhanced by cameraman Tony Gaudio's painterly renderings of the rural landscape.
+The Red Pony is Milestone's first Technicolor film; according to Canham (1974), his "graceful visual touch" is enhanced by cameraman Tony Gaudio's painterly renderings of the rural landscape.
 According to Barson (2020), composer Aaron Copland's highly regarded film score perhaps surpasses Milestone's visual rendering of Steinbeck's story.

 The Red Pony provided Enterprise with a satisfactory "prestige" property, generating critical praise and respectable box office returns.